LisaDuente/LisaDuente/README.md

 # About me

-Hey I'm Lisa and currently in working as an **Integration Developer**!
+Hey I'm Lisa and I am currently working as an **Integration Engineer** at Loomis Sverige AB!
 My interests lie in backend development and I would like to learn more about cloud databases (as well as DBaaS) and NoSQL databases.

 I'm a certified Java System Developer.